openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-symbolSpan.md

 >  **NOTE**
 >
->  This component is supported since API version 11.
-It can inherit attribute settings from its parent component **\<Text>**.
-This means that, if an attribute is not set in this component, it takes the value (if any) of the attribute from its parent component.
+> - This component is supported since API version 11.
 Updates will be marked with a superscript to indicate their earliest API version.
+>
+> - This component can inherit attribute settings from its parent component **\<Text>**.
+This means that, if an attribute is not set in this component, it takes the value of the attribute (if set) from its parent component.
+>
+> - The \<SymbolSpan> component is not dimmed when dragged.

 ## Child Components